Covid 19 coronavirus: Tens of thousands of Kiwis apply for mortgage holidays

 ANZ isn't the only bank seeing massive demand.

-Kiwibank told the Herald it had received over 10,000 enquiries from homeowners since the measures were announced.
+Kiwibank told the Herald it had received over 10,000 inquiries from homeowners since the measures were announced.

-"For personal banking, we've received over 5,000 requests from customers requiring home loan assistance and are getting more enquiries every day," a Kiwibank spokesperson said.
+"For personal banking, we've received over 5000 requests from customers requiring home loan assistance and are getting more inquiries every day," a Kiwibank spokesperson said.

 "There are a range of options and I don't have the breakdown for how many customers have taken the repayment deferral just yet but should have those numbers later this week."